nf-core/eager/docs/usage.md

 nextflow run nf-core/eager -c /<path>/<to>/AndradesValtuena2018.config -profile AndradesValtuena2018,sdag,shh --input '/<path>/<to>/<some_input>/' <...>
 ```

-Then a collegue at a different institution, such as the SciLifeLab, could run
+Then a colleague at a different institution, such as the SciLifeLab, could run
 the same profile on the UPPMAX cluster in Uppsala with:

 ```bash